PelmeenidHapukoorega/Solutions-Architect/README.md

 ## Ive listed below my notes from theory side of the labs and made it more convenient for myself to learn and added quick notes to myself to better memorize what I learned.
+Additionally you will find quick links to labs themselves.

 ## Additional Documentation
 - [Theory Infra Notes](Moodul1/Theory/Theory-Infra.md)